How To Enable Cloud Storage

 To see whether a game in your library supports cloud storage, you can:

-- Open Origin and log into your Origin Account.
+- Open Origin and log into your EA Account.

 - Go to your My Games library.